-This user's guide is intended to serve as a broad overview of the software interface of PI+ version 2.3.
+This user's guide is intended to serve as a broad overview of the software interface of TranSight version 4.4.
 Contained within this document are descriptions and screenshots that map out the overall layout of the application and also highlight some of the specific functionality available in different areas of the product.
-Given the large number of changes to many parts of PI+ in recent version upgrades, including a major restructuring of the forecast file system and a complete redesign of the results, we at REMI hope that this guide will be useful during the process of learning the updated software.